line/kotlin-jdsl/docs/en/faq/why-kotlin-jdsl-returns-nullable-list-in-the-spring-support-module.md

 # Why does Kotlin JDSL allow nullable return types?

-Kotlin JDSL helps developers develop more efficiently by allowing them to write queries without creating a separate metadata model or making string syntax errors.
+Kotlin JDSL helps you write queries in a type-safe way.
-However, Kotlin JDSL users may sometimes have questions about nullable return types in the form of Slice<T?> or Page<T?> returned when calling APIs like findSlice or findPage methods.
+You may wonder if it also allows non-null data to be null when returning a bunch of data (e.g. `Slice<T?>` in `findSlice`, `Page<T?>` in `findPage`).
+This article explains why the Kotlin JDSL allows nullable return types.

 ## Why do we need nullable return types?